 Property managers are always looking for ways to maximize their maintenance efficiency.
-With that being said, here are some of the best ways to cut down on apartment turnover time.
+With that being said, here are some of the best ways to cut down on rental property turnover time.

 Hiring a Make-Ready Technician

-For properties that are large enough (or profitable enough), hiring or designating a make-ready technician can considerably decrease the time it takes to turn over an apartment.
+For properties that are large enough (or profitable enough), hiring or designating a make-ready technician can considerably decrease the time it takes to turn over a unit.

 The designation method will allow a property to have someone committing all of their time to managing and completing make-readies.
 It saves the regular maintenance team time while saving the property manager the headache.